Krystle Carrington: Season one

 In the premiere episode "I Hardly Recognized You", Cristal (Nathalie Kelley) is engaged to her billionaire boss Blake Carrington (Grant Show), but is immediately disliked by his willful daughter Fallon (Elizabeth Gillies).
 Fallon plots to drive a wedge between them by giving her father photos of Cristal with her former lover Matthew Blaisdel (Nick Wechsler, but Fallon's plan backfires, pushing up the wedding and securing Cristal the promotion Fallon wanted for herself.
 Meanwhile, Anders (Alan Dale), the Carrington family butler, makes his dislike for Cristal (and his knowledge of her past) known, and the arrival of her shady nephew Sam (Rafael de la Fuente)—who has just slept with Fallon's brother, Steven (James Mackay)—puts her in further jeopardy.
 Matthew is killed, and his wife Claudia (Brianna Brown) accuses Blake of murder.
 In "Spit It Out", a devastated Cristal puts aside sentiment to prove her loyalty to Blake and help him protect her new family.
 In "Guilt is for Insecure People", Sam's mother—Cristal's sister Iris (Elena Tovar)—is in trouble, but Anders has made it impossible for Cristal to send her money.
 Cristal remembers her past as Celia Machado, when the sisters stole a fortune, but only Cristal escaped Venezuela.
 She is tempted by a diamond necklace worth millions, but Sam takes the initiative and secretly arranges the theft of Cristal's engagement ring and other valuables during a charity gala.
 While Cristal takes Blake on an impromptu honeymoon in "Private as a Circus", Fallon leaks a sex video of Cristal and Matthew from Matthew's phone.
 Cristal faces the backlash from her sex video in "Company Slut".
 She apologizes to an irate Claudia, who chases Cristal into the street and is accidentally hit by Blake with his car.
 Cristal insists that a pregnant Claudia stay at the mansion to convalesce in "I Exist Only for Me".
 Sam and Claudia bond, but her erratic behavior convinces Blake and Cristal that she should leave.
 Sam and Cristal learn that Claudia has been taking the wrong medication.
 In "A Taste of Your Own Medicine" it is revealed that Claudia has been faking her memory problems.
 She holds the Carringtons at gunpoint, wanting Cristal to watch her kill Blake, but the rest of the family is able to overpower her.
 Cristal's pursuers have found her in "The Best Things in Life", and Anders helps her pay them off.
 When Blake catches her in a lie, Cristal confesses her secrets to him.
 In "Rotten Things", Blake brings Iris to Atlanta for the holidays.
-Cristal and Anders discover that Iris was behind the extortion plot, and a confrontation with her sister causes Cristal to admit to Sam that she killed his father, Alejandro Raya (Luis Fernández), to defend Iris.
+Cristal and Anders discover that Iris was behind the extortion plot, and a confrontation with her sister causes Cristal to admit to Sam that she killed his father, Alejandro Raya (Luis Fernández (actor)), to defend Iris.